 Taking over Millstreet R.I.C.
 Barracks appeared in the Kerryman, Saturday 16th March 1935. [ref]

-- But, what was the year? you’d have to suspect 1922, because that was the year the RIC was disbanded and was replaced by the Civil Guard (later called the Garda Síochána) in the Irish Free State and the Royal Ulster Constabulary in Northern Ireland.
+- But, what was the year? you’d have to suspect 1922, because that was the year the RIC was disbanded and was replaced by the Civic Guard (later called the Garda Síochána) in the Irish Free State and the Royal Ulster Constabulary in Northern Ireland.
+Probably very early 1922, as it appears that the most RIC stations in Cork had been evacuated by Febuary 23rd 1922 (see the image below from the Irish Independent)

 - What buildings are in the background?
 They’re probably in the area of the RIC Barracks in the Square (currently the Garda Station and the J.A Hickey’s Hardware Store [map])